 Tips for starting an IPE program from scratch.

-As a first step, consider accessing your institution's capacity for high quality IPE using the 20-item IPEC Institutional Assessment Instrument (IAI).
+As a first step, consider assessing your institution's capacity for high quality IPE using the 20-item IPEC Institutional Assessment Instrument (IAI).
 The IAI identifies institutional characteristics associated with successful implementation of high-quality programmatic interprofessional education (IPE) such as institutional infrastructure, institutional commitment, and IPEC competency framework.

 If you are starting from scratch, be sure to set achievable goals.
 For example, if you are leading the push for IPE at your workplace or academic institution, start with a plan that has low expenses and uses limited resources.
 Even if your university or workplace is initiating the drive for IPE, a one-off event can be a good starting place.
 For example, the University of Nebraska Medical Center (UNMC) now has a state-of-the-art IPE program complete with a multi-million dollar educational technology and simulation facility.
 But its IPE program started in 2008 with a one-off IPE panel discussion.
 To learn more about how UNMC grew their IPE program, read this case study [PDF] from UNMC.
 Also, consider making your IPE exercises optional—at least at first.
 For example, start by advising stakeholders to read 12 Tips for Developing Inter-Professional Education (IPE) in Healthcare.
 This can make scheduling easier and keep the group to a more manageable size.
 It will also ensure that you have willing participants who are eager to learn.